 On the right is found the base endpoint URL for the selected data.
 Note the URL and also the key.

-Open Google Sheets and launch Amigo Data by clicking Extensions→Amigo Data→Connect.
+Open Google Sheets and launch Amigo Data to import Stripe data to Google Sheets by clicking Extensions→Amigo Data→Connect.

-Paste the endpoint URL in the API URL field.
+Enter the Stripe API endpoint URL in the API URL field.

 Expand the Details tab and enter the following as a header.